Academics

 Analysis and Evaluation of Metric 1

-The data in Metric 1 shows that the one-year institution-specific retention rate for SGSC’s FTFT associate degree-seeking students has remained consistent at a 47% six-year average from fall 2016 through fall 2021 cohorts, while the institution-specific average for all eight USG state colleges for the same period was 54%.
-The Georgia Highlands average for the period was 64%, well above the SGSC and System averages.
-SGSC’s goal is a one-year FTFT associate degree-seeking student retention rate of 55% for the fall 2025 student cohort, and the fall 2021 cohort rate of 50.3% is a good start from the 47% average for the previous five years.
+The data in Metric 1 shows that the one-year institution-specific retention rate for SGSC’s FTFT associate degree-seeking students has steadily increased since the Fall 2017 cohort.
+SGSC’s goal is a one-year FTFT associate degree-seeking student retention rate of 55% for the fall 2025 student cohort, and the fall 2022 cohort rate of 52.90% is a good start.

-While the SGSC-specific one-year retention rate for FTFT degree-seeking students has been consistently lower than the average for all eight USG state colleges, the one-year retention rate of former SGSC students within the USG over the six years averages 64%, while for the same period, the average for all USG state colleges is 62.5%.
 Given the AA and AS transfer mission of USG state colleges and the ease of transfer among USG institutions facilitated by a common core curriculum, it is significant that SGSC prepares students well for receiving institutions.
-SGSC’s goal is to maintain a one-year retention rate within the USG of 65% by the fall 2025 cohort.
+SGSC aims to maintain a one-year retention rate within the USG of 65% by the fall 2025 cohort.